intel-analytics/ipex-llm/docs/mddocs/DockerGuides/vllm_docker_quickstart.md

 #### Serving with FastChat

 We can set up model serving using `IPEX-LLM` as backend using FastChat, the following steps gives an example of how to deploy a demo using FastChat.
-This [quickstart](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/fastchat_quickstart.html#) gives a detailed description of how to deploy FastChat.

 1. **Start the Docker Container**